gatling/gatling/src/sphinx/advanced_tutorial.rst

 We are going to extract those chains and store them into *objects*.
 Objects are native Scala singletons.
-You can create those into dedicated files, or directly into the same file as the Simulation.
+You can create those in dedicated files, or directly in the same file as the Simulation.

 ::